azdavis/azdavis.net/posts/en/limitations-opportunity.md

 ### Limitation: Rice's theorem

-Another important result relevant to statically typed languages is that of [Rice's theorem][rice].
-This states that it is impossible in general to statically determine **anything** non-trivial about a program's behavior.
+Another important result is that of [Rice's theorem][rice].
+This states that it is undecidable, aka impossible in general, to statically determine **anything** non-trivial about a program's behavior when run.

-The purpose of a static type system, and static analysis in general, is to reject programs that would encounter some error if we ran the program.
+The purpose of a static type system is to reject programs that would encounter some error if we ran the program.
 Static type systems should be, and [usually][cpp-parse-undecidable] are, decidable.
-It follows from this fact, and Rice's theorem, that all static type systems are necessarily approximations.
-It must be that:
+It follows from this, and Rice's theorem, that all static type systems are necessarily approximations.

+Therefore, at least one of the following must be true about all programming languages:

-- The typechecker is unsound, which means it does not reject programs that error when run.
+- The typechecker for the language is unsound.
+  - This means the typechecker does not reject programs that error when run.
+  - Example: [TypeScript][ts].
-- The typechecker is incomplete, which means it rejects programs that would not error when run.
+- The typechecker for the language is incomplete.
+  - This means the typechecker rejects programs that would not error when run.
+  - Example: Most programming languages.
 - The language is not Turing-complete.
+  - This means the language cannot perform certain classes of computations.
+  - Example: [Dhall][dhall].

 Interestingly, and speaking of Turing, it can be proven that both Rice's theorem and Gödel's incompleteness's theorems ([and other theorems][halt]) follow directly from a single underlying concept: the undecidability of Turing's halting problem.